zhchsf/redis_cluster/README.md

 ## Benchmark test

 A simple benchmark at my macbook, start 4 master nodes (and 4 cold slave nodes), running with one ruby process.
 This only testing redis_cluster can work, not for redis Performance.
-When I fork 8 ruby process same time and run get command，redis can run 80,000 - 110,000 times at my macbook.
+When I fork 8 ruby process same time and run get command，redis can run 80,000 - 110,000 times per second at my macbook.

 ```ruby